arcology-network/binary-releases/content/developers/architecture/architecture-overview.md

 ## 1. What is Arcology

 Arcology is the new generation of blockchain system utilizing parallel computation to solve some of the deeply rooted issues within current blockchain designs.
-It is foundationally different from many other blockchain designs in a number of ways.
+It is foundationally different from many other blockchains in a number of ways.

 In the centralized world, when there are scalability problems, Horizontal scaling an effective solution.
 If a single design cannot handle to workload, simply use multiple-threading.
 If one machine cannot live up to the task, just spread the workload to multiple machines.

 Today, virtually all blockchain projects have a monolithic design, (e.g., Geth for Ethereum) and can only be installed on a single machine.
 In short, the current blockchain designs fail to explore the benefits of horizontal scaling, a solution has been proven effective for the scalability issue.